Dashiel333/dashiel333.github.io/README.md

 ## 🎯 Goal

 The main purpose of this project is educational.
 It’s a foundational step as I transition into frontend development.
-I’m currently focused on improving my skills and will soon be learning JavaScript and modern frontend tools.
+I’m currently focused on improving my skills and  and modern frontend tools.

 ---